Rapid Response Teams (RRTs)

 Benefits

-Federal agencies are responsive to RRT communities and want to make their programs work for each community.
+Federal agencies are responsive to RRT communities and want to make their programs work for each one.

-RRTs support the expertise that local leaders have regarding their own communities and support evolving leadership to make sure the federal government works for the future of communities.
+RRTs support not only the expertise that local leaders have regarding their own communities, but also the evolving leadership to make sure the federal government works for the future of those communities.

 RRTs also help identify and provide technical assistance to communities.
-Technical assistance could range from identifying relevant funding opportunities to market studies, site specifics analysis, grant logistics, etc.
+Technical assistance could range from identifying relevant funding opportunities to market studies, site-specific analysis, grant logistics, etc.

 County Map by RRT Status